m0n0t0ny/Folder-Mapper-VSCode-Extension/README.md

 There are no known issues at this time.
 If you encounter any problems, please report them on our [GitHub issues page](https://github.com/m0n0t0ny/folder-mapper/issues).

-## What's New in 1.1.0
+## What's New in 1.1.2

-- **Depth Limit Feature**: You can now specify how deep you want the mapper to go into your folder structure.
-- **Improved Progress Tracking**: A progress bar now shows you the real-time status of the mapping process.
+- **Stop Mapping**: You can now stop the mapping process at any time with a single click.
-- **UI Enhancements**: We've made the interface slightly more intuitive and visually appealing.
+- **UI Enhancements**: Improved interface for a more intuitive user experience.
-- **Bug Fixes**: Several issues with progress tracking and UI updates have been resolved.
+- **Bug Fixes**: Various minor issues have been resolved for smoother operation.

 ## Feedback and Contributions